 - Strengthen wastewater infrastructure by rehabilitating the existing pipeline (which is at the end of its service life and is heavily corroded).

-- Protect public health by increasing wastewater conveyance capcity by constructing a new section of pipeline from Valmont Road up to the WRRF which will reduce sanitary sewer backups and wastewater manhole surcharges.
+- Protect public health by increasing wastewater conveyance capacity by constructing a new section of pipeline from Valmont Road down to the WRRF which will reduce sanitary sewer backups and wastewater manhole surcharges.

 - Reduce flood vulnerability by moving most wastewater flow out of the floodway.

-- Conserve the environment by decreasing the risk of wastewater discharge into the environment, and by selecting already-impacted areas for the new pipeline alignment, and by using trenchless rehabilitiation technologies for the existing pipeline.
+- Conserve the environment by decreasing the risk of wastewater discharge into the environment, by selecting already-impacted areas for the new pipeline alignment, and by using trenchless rehabilitation technologies for the existing pipeline.

 Estimated Cost: $50M